-You can’t use bankruptcy to eliminate past due child support or alimony.
-You might be able to use bankruptcy to eliminate certain obligations under a property settlement.
-But bankruptcy can still help you because you can use it to manage your past due domestic support obligations and keep you out of family court and maybe even out of jail.
+You can’t use bankruptcy to eliminate past-due child support or alimony.
+However, you might be able to use bankruptcy to eliminate certain obligations under a property settlement.
+It may also help manage your domestic support obligations and keep you out of trouble with the law.

 Types of Domestic Support Obligations in a Bankruptcy Case